xcjs/canvas-vs-flash/README.md

 The original article can be found here: http://www.williammalone.com/articles/flash-vs-html5-canvas-drawing/

-This repository mostly functions as a personal references, but I also hope that is encourages people to move away from Flash as a web development platform.
+This repository mostly functions as a personal reference, but I also hope that is encourages people to move away from Flash as a web development platform.